CristopherH95/CPSC-481-Project-1/README.txt

   In a Common Lisp REPL

 Installation:
-  Only the project_1.lisp file is required.
+  files list:
+    project_1.lisp

 Setup:
   This solution was written and tested with GNU Common Lisp for Windows.
-  CLISP for windows can be found here: https://sourceforge.net/projects/clisp/files/
+  CLISP for windows can be downloaded and installed here: https://sourceforge.net/projects/clisp/files/

 Usage:
   run on command line: